BaeMinCheon/let-us-go-abroad/source/_posts/2022/how-the-text-wrap-works-in-unrealengine.md

 }
 ```

 The `CreateBreakCandidate()` function is quite big size, about 200 lines.
 But the core of function is to calculate a size of slice.
-Do you remember the variable `CurrentBreak` that indicates next word ?
+Do you remember the variable `CurrentBreak` that indicates where each slice ends ?
 Here, the function make a slice according to `CurrentBreak` and trim it.
-Trimming happens in while statement, which decreases the `WhitespaceStopIndex` until it indicates an end of last word.
+Trimming happens in `while` statement, which decreases the `WhitespaceStopIndex` until it indicates an end of last word.

 {% asset_img 04.png %}